 To find out more talk to a member of the Direct Payment Support Team

-The Direct Payment Support Team can support you to set things up, such as working out a wage rate, Terms and Conditions/Job Descriptions and Payroll.
-It's also a good idea to write a job description and covering letter for the job that you're advertising.
+The Direct Payment Support Team can support you to set things up, such as working out a rate you would like to pay, Terms and Conditions and Job Descriptions .
+It's also a good idea to write a job description and if you feel comfortable a doing so a covering letter for the job that you're advertising.

-Unless you already know who you want to employ, consider placing your advert in the local newspaper and on job recruitment sites.
+Unless you already know who you want to employ, think about placing your advert in the local newspaper and on job recruitment sites.

 Decide which applicants meet the requirements of your job - you can ring the Direct Payment Support Team if you are having difficulty with this.